Access and authentication

 An authentication app allows creating one-time verification codes.
 When this authentication method is enabled, upon logging into the platform, the user will be prompted to enter that verification code along with their usual password.
 For this, the user must first download an authentication app, such as Microsoft Authenticator, Google Authenticator, or any other preferred app.

 To add this method, the user must click on Enable in the authentication security settings panel.
-Next, a modal window will display a QR code.
-When scanned, the user must enter the six-digit verification code provided by the authentication app into the designated field.
+A modal window will display a QR code.
+When scanned, the user must enter the six-digit verification code provided by the authentication app in the designated field.

 Next, a recovery code will be shown, which the user should save in case they ever need to log in and don't have access to the device where the authentication app is installed.